 - Subject of the film The Long Riders, best known for casting actual brothers as the James and Younger siblings.

 - The Brady Bunch: In the episode "Bobby's Hero", Bobby becomes so fascinated with Jesse James that he brings a toy gun to school and makes his teachers and parents very concerned.
-Eventually an Opinion-Changing Dream makes him change his mind.
+Finally, Jethroe Collins, the (fictional) son of one of James's victims, tells Bobby how his father was gunned down by James, and Bobby's subsequent Opinion-Changing Dream makes him change his mind.
+For such a light-hearted 1970s sitcom, it's one of the few Hollywood productions that depicted James accurately as a horrifying Ax-Crazy killer.
+While Collins was a fictional character, the story he tells is pulled from historical accounts of James's murders.

 - Plays in several episodes of The Young Riders.

-- James appears in two episodes of The Pinkertons: The pilot, where he participates in the very first Train Job, and "Frontier Desperados", where he helps the future Belle Starr kidnap her husband (and becomes her lover as well).
+- James appears in three episodes of The Pinkertons: The pilot, where he participates in the very first Train Job; "Frontier Desperados", where he helps the future Belle Starr kidnap her husband (and becomes her lover as well); and "To the Death", where he's the main villain.

 - James and his gang, along with his brother, went up against Al Capone in season 2 of Deadliest Warrior.
 His gang wins.
 And he's saved from getting a No-Holds-Barred Beatdown from Capone by his brother, Frank, leading to the only team that has had more than one survivor at the end of the match.